IRIDESCENT SWIRLS OF DEATH

 Mistakes small and large should be noticed and accepted as reality.
 Only by standing by our actions and taking care of their results can we prevent tragedies from reoccurring.

 The damage done by the Valdez spill was so vast that our planet may never fully recover.
-Odey describes the situation like this: “Adding insult to injury, one tragically oiled cove after another metamorphosed into war-zone-style symbols of dominion and the mechanistic techno-fix, as men in white hard hats spewed from helicopters and barges in a frantic attempt to ‘fix’ nature by urgently spraying hot liquid from giant hoses onto the living membranes of submissive coves.”
+Odey describes the situation like this: “Adding instill to injury, one tragically oiled cove after another metamorphosed into war-zone-style symbols of dominion and the mechanistic techno-fix, as men in white hard hats spewed from helicopters and barges in a frantic attempt to ‘fix’ nature by urgently spraying hot liquid from giant hoses onto the living membranes of submissive coves.”
 Some of the procedures designed to “clean” the oil only spilled more chemicals onto the screaming earth.

 Sometimes decisions that have enormous impact ignore logic.
 If the right